John Lill (cricketer)

-Dr John Charles Lill (born 7 December 1933) is a former Australian first-class cricketer who represented South Australia.
+John Charles Lill (born 7 December 1933) is an Australian former first-class cricketer who represented South Australia.
 He was a member of the South Australian team which won the Sheffield Shield in 1963/64.

 A right-handed top order batsman, Lill was good enough to tour New Zealand in 1959/60 with the Australian team.
 He played two matches against New Zealand but they weren't given Test status.
 This was because it was in effect a 'Second XI', with the first choice players given a rest after back to back tours of India and Pakistan.
 Lill fared poorly in his four innings, scoring 1, 15, 6 and 0.

 Back home, Lill had his most prolific season in 1960/61 when he amassed 809 runs in all first-class fixtures, at an average of 42.57.
 His only first-class wicket was Victorian batsman Jack Potter, whom he dismissed for 156, caught by Barry Jarman in 1962.

 Lill was also a talented footballer and played in the South Australian National Football League (SANFL) with Norwood.
 A centre half forward, Lill was Norwood's top goal-kicker in 1961 and 1962, with 40 and 52 goals respectively.
-He participated in the famous 1961 'Bloodbath' Grand Final against West Adelaide.
+He was Norwood's best player in the heart breaking 5 point loss to North Adelaide in the 1960 SANFL Grand Final 1960 SANFL Grand Final scoring 4 goals from Centre Half Forward.
+He also participated in the famous 1961 'Bloodbath' Grand Final against West Adelaide.
 His father Alick Lill won a Magarey Medal during his time at Norwood.

-In 1983 he was appointed as Secretary of the Melbourne Cricket Club and also served as CEO.
+In 1983 he was appointed as Secretary of the Melbourne Cricket Club and also was CEO.
 He remained in this role until 2000.
 Lill holds a Bachelor of Chemical Engineering from the University of Adelaide.